-Shoplifting is an unfortunate reality of brick & mortar retail life, but there are ways you can minimize opportunities of theft and improve your safety.
+Shoplifting is an unfortunate reality of brick & mortar retail life, which is why retail loss prevention is so important.
+Because there are ways you can minimize opportunities of theft and improve your safety.

 We reached out to theft prevention officer Joe who gave us these helpful tips – that shoplifters everywhere DON’T want you to know – to reduce incidents of theft and stay safe: